michimussato/PyPELyNE/README.md

 - double click in task starts the task with the latest project file (i. e.
 PhotoShop with the latest .psd-file)
 - make users stick to a naming convention
 - create custom default scene/project files for each application version
-- simple one button MP3 player :)
+- one button MP3 player (play, skip, stop, choose track out of a mp3 library)

 Supports:
 - Maya